We Analyzed the Future Direction of SolarWinds Corporation (SWI), Here is What We Found

 Sponsored

-SWI currently public float of 38.43M and currently shorts hold a 8.04% ratio of that float.
-Today, the average trading volume of SWI was 661.90K shares.
+The average price from analysts is $17.13, which is $4.38 above the current price.
+SWI currently public float of 37.93M and currently shorts hold a 8.14% ratio of that float.
+Today, the average trading volume of SWI was 769.14K shares.

 SWI’s Market Performance